academe/OmniPay-Payone/README.md

     'billingCountry' => 'US',
 ~~~

-and states must be supplied as ISO 3166-2 codes (various formats, depending on the country):
+and states must be supplied as ISO 3166-2 sub-division codes (various formats, depending on the country):

 ~~~php
     'billingCountry' => 'US',